Copy and line editing

 If you’re seeking traditional publication, copyediting would be provided by your publisher.
 You won’t need to pay for that service independently.
-If you’re concerned about sentence-level issues before you submit, a line edit on its own may be beneficial to smooth out your work before submission.
+If you’re concerned about sentence-level issues before you submit to agents, a line edit on its own may be beneficial to smooth out your work before submission.

 For a combined copy and line edit, you will receive a fully edited manuscript, marked up in Microsoft Word using the Track Changes feature.
 This is the easiest way for you to see and understand my edits and comments, as everything is tracked in red.
 (It’s not as scary as it sounds, promise!).

 You’ll also receive a set of editing notes in a separate document, explaining areas of the edit in more detail, and a comprehensive style sheet.